kencormack/pistar-lastqso/README.md

           at the top of the screen using the "-t|--top" option (the number of lines of history, if any, is irrelevant).

-      If either B or C above is false, then A is useless.
+      If either B or C above is false, then A has no effect.
 If all three conditions are met, a small block of information, largely helpful only to those looking to modify the script, is shown in the top-right corner of the screen.
 An example looks like
       this:
                       Options & Parameters: -t 10 -f 4 -i -l
-              Elapsed: 0 Days 07 Hrs 19 Mins 55 Secs
+                      Elapsed: 0 Days 06 Hrs 31 Mins 28 Secs
-                           Debugging (3>): /dev/null
-                           Profiling (4>): /dev/null
-                               Screen Size: 49 x 160
-                                     Log Restarts: 1
+                                      Debugging: 3>/dev/null
+                                      Profiling: 4>/dev/null
+           Display=49x160  TTY=pts0  PID=10711  BG_PID=10658
+        DMR=782 YSF=67 KERCHUNK=473 ERROR=0 WARN=0 RESTART=1

       The first line shows the options and parameters passed to the script when launched.

-      The second line (and frankly the only line potentially of value to someone not looking to modify the script in any way), shows the approximate elapsed time since the script was launched.
-      The Elapsed Time display only updates when there is traffic, as the screen doesn't update when simply waiting for a log entry to process.
-(The actual timer keeps going, behind the scenes.)
+      The second line shows the approximate elapsed time since the script was launched.
+The Elapsed Time display only updates when there is traffic (the screen doesn't update when simply waiting for a log entry to process).
+The actual timer keeps going, behind the scenes.

       The third and fourth lines indicate any target logfiles specified for the debugging and profiling log features described in the